Dublin at Halloween

 Bram Stoker Festival

-While books like Twilight may have ruined our perception of vampires forever, it's great to remember how terrifying, sensual and complex they once were at the Bram Stoker Festival.
-Held over several days, there'll be everything from screenings of film adaptations to a Victorian themed amusement park to get you into the mood.
+While books like Twilight may have altered our perception of vampires forever, it's great to remember how terrifying, sensual, and complex they once were at the Bram Stoker Festival.
+Held over several days, there'll be everything from screenings of film adaptations to a Victorian-themed amusement park to get you into the Halloween spirit.
 Just remember to have a garlicky meal beforehand and bring a vial of holy water with you - you know, just in case.

 Macnas Parade